Go to the Students section

 It is worth noting that before a grade can be published:

-You should also refer to the University Regulations: C3 Academic Appeals (PDF).
+You should also refer to C3 Academic Appeals (PDF) in the University Regulations.

 The request must be received within two months of the publication of the results.

 If you are submitting an appeal under the ground set out in paragraph 10(a), the assessment was not conducted in accordance with the regulations for the programme, you will have to identify the specific regulation you believe is relevant and show in what way you believe it was breached.